 Waterproofing has come a long way since Scandinavians used leather to stay dry – we have a long history of figuring out the best way to survive bad weather.
 With ever changing weather conditions – we truly demand excellence in protecting ourselves against rain, wind and snow.
-All fall and winter jackets from Scandinavian Edition are 100% waterproof and this is how it is done:
+Our waterproof jackets come with a 20 000 mm water column as standard.

 WHAT MAKES A JACKET WATERPROOF?